Gloop Design Guidelines

 Separation of Concerns

-A better example would be to breakdown the functionality into multiple services:
+A better example would be to break down the

 com.company.account.DeleteAccount( account ) com.company.contact.DeleteContact( contact )